fiduswriter/simple-datatables/docs/documentation/Upgrading.md

 document.querySelector('.datatable-wrapper')
 ```

-**Note:** [Class names are now configurable.](classes) So if you rely on the old class names for some reason, you can configurable simple-datatables to use the old class names:
+**Note:** [Class names are now configurable.](classes) So if you rely on the old class names for some reason, you can configurable simple-datatables to use the old class names.

-* Data is no longer converted to strings by default.
-Up to version 5, the data internal data storage was in the form of HTML elements.
-A side-effect thereof was that any datatype that was not a string was automatically converted to be a string.
-This is no longer the case.
-In the internal data storage, numbers, boolean values, etc. are kept in their original format and will only be converted to strings when
-shown in the DOM.

-* Table data is now stored internally arrays of arrays/objects of strings and/or numbers instead fo DOM nodes.
-To access the data, look at `dataTable.data.data` (row data) and `dataTable.data.headings` (heading data).
-DOM nodes are created
-only when needed.

 * The `dataIndex` property on `<tr>`s is now called `data-index` and is always a string.